charlesfranciscodev/vuejs-playground/README.md

 # Contact List

-Contact List Web App with Bootstrap, Vue.js, Flask and SQLAlchemy.
+Contact List Web App with Vue.js, Bootstrap, Flask and SQLAlchemy

 The goal of this project is to build a web app with Vue.js, without using a package manager (like npm), a transpiler (like Babel) or module bundler (like webpack).